 - The call is open to applicants who have completed their D. at a research organization that is part of an ESRC-funded DTP or CDT and have no more than 12 months full-time (or pro rata equivalent) of active postdoctoral experience by the competition closing date (22nd March 2019).
 This is defined as any post involving a research component – it does not include teaching-only contracts.
 The period is calculated between the date of the viva and 22nd March 2019 (taking into account any career breaks).

 How to Apply

 - How to Apply: To apply, the applicants must submit an online application through the link: https://bit.ly/2FvxVO7

 - Supporting Documents: The following eight attachments are mandatory and must be uploaded to the CoreHR site alongside your application form before the They should have a minimum of font size 11 and can be in either Word or PDF format.
 Case for support (maximum six sides of A4), Justification of resources (maximum two sides of A4), CV (maximum two sides of A4), List of publications (bibliography for proposal), Head of Department statement (maximum one side of A4), Mentor statement and summary CV (maximum two sides of A4), Referee statement (maximum one side of A4), Workplan (maximum two sides of A4).
 If you are intending to visit an overseas institution within the period of the study, a letter of support from the institution must be provided, supporting the visit in principle.

 - Admission Requirements: To participate in this funded studies, the applicants have completed their D. at a research organization that is part of an ESRC-funded DTP or CDT.

 - Language Requirement: English

 Education Awards will provide funding for up to one year full-time, or up to two years part-time to cover the fellow’s salary plus up to £10,000 of additional costs (e.g., travel, conference attendance, training, fieldwork, mentoring time, etc.).
-The total cost for each fellowship can include the following:
+The total cost for each education can include the following: